awsdocs/aws-cdk-guide/doc_source/work-with-cdk-go.md

 ## Building, synthesizing, and deploying<a name="go-running"></a>

 The AWS CDK automatically compiles your app before running it\.
 However, it can be useful to build your app manually to check for errors and to run tests\.
-You can do this in your IDE \(for example, press Control\-B in Eclipse\) or by issuing `mvn compile` at a command prompt while in your project's root directory\.
+You can do this by issuing `go build` at a command prompt while in your project's root directory\.

-Run any tests you've written by running `mvn test` at a command prompt\.
+Run any tests you've written by running `go test` at a command prompt\.

 The [stacks](stacks.md) defined in your AWS CDK app can be deployed individually or together using the commands below\.
 Generally, you should be in your project's main directory when you issue them\.
 + `cdk synth`: Synthesizes a AWS CloudFormation template from one or more of the stacks in your AWS CDK app\.